The 3D printing services are available for use by all current University of Alabama faculty, staff, and students.

 Nothing may be printed for commercial purposes.

 3D printing in Gorgas, Bruno, and McLure libraries costs $2.00 per print job; in Rodgers Library the cost is $15.00 per tray which may have one or multiple parts on it.

 The printers in Rodgers Library are of a higher quality and can handle more complex designs.
 You may be referred to Rodgers Library or the College of Engineering if your design cannot be adequately printed in the other libraries.

-Fees in Gorgas, Bruno, and McLure libraries are collected at the point of print approval.
-Fees in Rodgers Library are collected when users check out the logbook and toolkit to start their job.
+Fees in Gorgas, Bruno, McLure, and Rodgers libraries are collected at the point of print approval.

 Refunds for failed print jobs will be based upon equipment failure.
 Refunds will not be given for failed print jobs caused by file errors.

-All payments are via Bama Cash, no cash money will be accepted.
+All payments are via Bama Cash, no cash money or credit/debit cards will be accepted.

 Fees apply to all print jobs and all patrons; there are no education/academic waivers or discounts.

 Departmental transfers can be used, but they must be fully processed prior to printing.